ARM Project Home | Info for Volunteers | Results

 The Acid Rain Monitoring Project began at the University of Massachusetts Water Resources Research Center in 1983.
 The project's mission was initially to develop a comprehensive picture of the sensitivity of Massachusetts surface waters to acid deposition, and later evolved to determine long-term trends in this sensitivity.

 After an eight-year hiatus, the project resumed in April 2001 (Phase IV), when samples were collected three times a year (April, July and October) at about 150 lakes and ponds (and a few streams) and run for the analysis of pH, alkalinity, total phosphorus, and major ions for two years.
-In the fall of 2003 we switched emphasis to streams and collecting in October and April but continued monitoring 26 sites on the long-term list of endangered water bodies (click here to see a Word document of this list, or here for a PDF document of the same list).
+In the fall of 2003 we switched emphasis to streams and collecting in October and April but continued monitoring 26 sites on the long-term list of endangered water bodies.
 In April 2011 we switched half our sites back to ponds in order to document trends in acid rain sensitivity in both streams and ponds.

 Background Information on Acid Rain